sfox02/i3-new-workspace.sh/README.md

 # i3-new-workspace

-This script checks for existing workspaces in i3 and creates a new one with the lowest number possible.
+This script checks for existing workspaces and creates a new one with the lowest number possible.
 Optionally it can move the focused container to the newly created workspace.

 You probably want to add a key binding to run this script.